 This apron is an excellent fast and easy gift – perfect for the holidays up ahead.
 Bundle an apron with some kid-friendly recipes and tools as well as a certificate for a cooking lesson.
 Don’t forget the step stool!

-We used three fun fabrics from 5 Funky Monkeys by Erin Michaels for Moda Fabrics.
-The yellow on white banana print we selected for the pocket is no longer readily available, but there is a yellow on brown banana print that is just as cool.
+We originally used three fun fabrics from 5 Funky Monkeys by Erin Michaels for Moda Fabrics – an older collection that is no longer readily available.
 Of course, this is just one of the huge number of kid prints available in today’s quilting cotton collections.
-Go fun or go fancy; it’s easy to personalize the color and motif to best match each cook’s favorites.
+Go fun or go fancy; it’s easy to personalize color and motif to best match each cook’s favorites.

 Sewing Tools You Need